Acquired hepatocerebral degeneration

 Clearly, diagnosis depends on the company the stereotypy keeps.
 The most common stereotypies are probably related to intellectual disability of all causes.
 Stereotypy induced by blindness should be clear.
 Deprivation due to lack of human contact can only be diagnosed on history, which may be unreliable in such cases.

-In children, head banging, body rocking, and head rolling occur in over 19% of normals and has been associated with early achievement, not delay, of milestones (95).
+In children, head banging, body rocking, and head rolling occur in over 19% of normals and has been associated with early achievement, not delay, of milestones (98).
 These behaviors, however, were always of limited duration, generally under 15 minutes at a time.
 Therefore, the occurrence of these movements in a child does not, by itself, carry any indication of pathology.
 Persistent stereotypies in children, however, suggest the possibility of intellectual disability or autism once blindness has been excluded.
 Autism is defined by behavioral characteristics only.
 To be classified as autistic, the child must have problems in social behavior and attachment, abnormal responses to sensory stimuli, reduced eye contact, stereotypic motor behaviors, abnormal language and cognition, and normal appearance by 36 months (13).
-Unlike retarded children, autism has no known etiology, and delayed motor milestones occur in only half the cases.
-Autistic children also may have isolated areas of fairly normal or even supranormal function (94).
-Autism can be subdivided into different subsyndromes (40), and stereotypy is less common in the less affected.
+Unlike many intellectually challenged children, autism has no known etiology, and delayed motor milestones occur in only half the cases.
+Autistic children also may have isolated areas of fairly normal or even supranormal function (97).
+Autism can be subdivided into different subsyndromes (41), and stereotypy is less common in the less affected.
 The occurrence of stereotypies in a retarded child does not help narrow the differential diagnosis; however, as intellectual disability induced by any hereditary, perinatal, or later-acquired disorder can cause this.
 For example, fragile X syndrome, Down syndrome, hypoxia, encephalitis, and head trauma can all cause retardation and stereotypies.

 Stereotypies that are acquired after early childhood are due to a limited number of etiologies.
 These can be classified into psychiatric, drug-induced, and those associated with degenerative conditions.